-This is a brief introduction to Noam Chomsky, a linguist, philosopher, cognitive scientist, logician, political commentator, social justice activist, and anarcho-syndicalist advocate.
-Sometimes described as the Father of Modern Linguistics,he is also a major figure in analytic philosophy.
-He has spent most of his career at the Massachusetts Institute of Technology (MIT) and has authored over 100 books.
-He has been described as a prominent cultural figure, and was voted the World’s Top Public Intellectual in a 2005 poll.
-(Wikipedia)
+THIS IS AN INTRODUCTION to Noam Chomsky—linguist, philosopher, cognitive scientist, logician, political commentator, and social justice activist who just may be the Father of Modern Linguistics.
+He is also a major figure in analytic philosophy.
+He has spent most of his career at the Massachusetts Institute of Technology (MIT), where he has authored over 100 books.
+He was voted the World’s Top Public Intellectual in a 2005 poll.

 “As long as people are marginalized and distracted, [they] have no way to organize or articulate their sentiments, or even know that others have these sentiments.
 People assume that they are the only people with a crazy idea in their heads.